-Swift River Railroad, New Hampshire – The Swift River Railroad was a logging railroad in the Swift River Valley of the New Hampshire White Mountains.
+Swift River Railroad, New Hampshire – Incorporated in March 1903, the Swift River Railroad was a logging railroad in the Swift River valley of the New Hampshire White Mountains.
 It was operated by the Conway Company and was in operation from 1906-1916.
-The railroad began in Conway, at the Conway Company’s sawmill, and traveled up the Swift River Valley following the Swift River and much of today’s Kancamagus Scenic Byway.
-It ended somewhere past Pine Bend Brook, below Mount Kancamagus.
+The railroad began in Conway, at the Conway Company’s sawmill, and traveled up the Swift River valley following the Swift River and much of today’s Kancamagus Scenic Byway.
+It ended somewhere beyond Pine Bend Brook, below Mount Kancamagus.

 Devils Kitchen Gorge – Randolph, New Hampshire

 2013 Favorite Images – Its that time of year again where I reflect on a years worth of shooting and share with you my ten favorite images from the 2013 season.
 These images are the ones that stood out to me over the year.
 You can see a larger preview of any image by clicking on it.